dalong0514/readnotes/20200201读书笔记/2020082PHP-Objects-Patterns-PracticeR03.md

 }
 ```

+1『小插曲，`$this->contains` 已经被废弃了，改用新的 `$this->containsEquial`。（2020-09-24）』

 This test adds a user to the UserStore object and then adds a second user with the same e-mail address.
 The test thereby confirms that an exception is thrown with the second call to addUser().
 In the catch clause, I build a constraint object using the convenience methods available to us.
 These return corresponding instances of PHPUnit\_Framework\_Constraint.
 Let’s break down the composite constraint in the previous example:

 ```php
 $this->contains("bob stevens")
 ```

-This returns a PHPUnit\_Framework\_Constraint\_TraversableContains object.
+This returns a `PHPUnit_Framework_Constraint_TraversableContains` object.
 When passed to AssertThat, this object will generate an error if the test subject does not contain an element matching the given value ("bob stevens").
 I negate this, though, by passing this constraint to another: PHPUnit\_Framework\_Constraint\_Not.
 Once again, I use a convenience method, available through the TestCase class (actually through a superclass, Assert):

 ```php
 $this->logicalNot( $this->contains("bob stevens"))